JoeanAmier/XHS-Downloader/README_EN.md

 <ul><b>Function Description:</b>
 <li>In the project program's configuration file, you need to set the <code>script_server</code> parameter to <code>true</code></li>
 <li>Keep the project program running in the background, where it will act as a server to receive commands from the userscript (TUI, MCP, and API modes are all supported)</li>
+<li>Enter the authentication token in the userscript settings when configuring it for the first time or after rotating the token; see the <a href="#auth-token">CLI section's instructions for generating an authentication token</a></li>
 <li>When you visit a post page in your browser, click the <code>Push Download Task</code> option in the userscript menu</li>
 <li>The userscript will send the download task to the project program, which will handle and download the files</li>
 </ul>